-The mission of the Marriage and Family Therapy Program at Pacific Lutheran University is to train students in developing a systemically-oriented, contextually competent worldview that is implemented with a wide range of clinical concerns impacting individuals, couples, and families.
+The mission of the Marriage and Family Therapy Program at Pacific Lutheran University is to train students to become systemically-oriented, contextually sensitive MFT Professionals who address the diverse needs and clinical concerns of individuals, couples, families, and communities.

 Highlights of our program include:

 - The Couple and Family Therapy Center – You will train as a student therapist in our on-campus clinic with a faculty member as your supervisor.
 The clinic is equipped with one-way mirrors, every session is recorded, and the faculty supervisor is guiding you through your first cases.

 - We are one of only four COAMFTE accredited programs in WA – As a graduate of an accredited program, you will have 500 of 1000 direct client contact hours required for licensure in WA.